gianlucanatali/data-reader-cmdline/README.md

 Before starting your data retrieval, it is best to check the tag filters you will be using to make sure you will have all the tags you need.
 The application will start reading the data faster if you provide several small queries instead of a big one (e.g. *).

 This command line will make 5 queries to get PI Tags.
 Queries needs to be built on the [PIPointQuery syntax][1].
 Each query needs to be separated by a space.
 Put your query in quotes if it contain spaces.
-`datareader.exe --server PIServer01 --testTagSearch sinus* cdt* "tag:<>sin* DataType:Float" "PointSource:=#" "PointSource:=C"`
+`Datareader.exe --server PIServer01 --testTagSearch sinus* cdt* "tag:<>sin* DataType:Float" "PointSource:=#" "PointSource:=C"`

 If you would like to see what are the tags that are included in your query, add *--printTags* command.
 Example:
-`datareader.exe --server PIServer01 --testTagSearch "tag:=Unit1* AND Location1:=1 AND PointSource:=OPC" --printTags`
+`Datareader.exe --server PIServer01 --testTagSearch "tag:=Unit1* AND Location1:=1 AND PointSource:=OPC" --printTags`

 ## Read data